bbbenji/PMSBLM/README.md

 1. Power on the printer
 2. Plug in USB-B from computer to the printer
 3. Fire up Pronterface or OctoPrint and hit the connect to printer button
-4. In the bottom right text box, enter the following GCode followed by the enter key.
+4. In the bottom right text box or Terminal tab, enter the following GCode followed by the enter key.

 	**Make sure you replace your steel sheet**